janbodnar/Django-Notes/testing/README.md

 `test_models.py`.
 Also create the `__init__.py` file.
 We run tests then with `py manage.py test`.

-### Django's TestCase
+## TestCase

 Django's `TestCase` is a subclass of Python’s standard `unittest.TestCase`.
-It is designed specifically for testing Django applications. `TestCase` provides a set of tools and methods for creating and running tests in
+It is designed specifically for
+testing Django applications. `TestCase` provides a set of tools and methods for creating and running tests in
 Django projects, making it easier to test your models, views, forms, and other components.

-### Basic Characteristics of Django's TestCase
+## Basic Characteristics of Django's TestCase

 1. **Database Setup**:
    - `TestCase` creates a separate test database for running tests.